 If your business can afford it, then the decision is up to you.
 However, if your business has limited capital, then purchasing a brand-new truck can prove to be a risky decision.

 Choosing to acquire a tow truck through leasing is a popular option for most type of towing businesses.
 Doing this not only lowers your overall monthly expenses, but also results in higher profits.

 Whether you choose to lease or buy a tow truck from the truck company, external monies is still needed.
 Doing this allows you to allocate your working capital accordingly to finance other aspects of your business such as payroll, rent and repairs.

 This is also done in order to preserve available cash flow for the future operations and/or emergencies in the business.

 If you’ve decided that you need an external funding to acquire tow trucks, opt for tow truck financing.
 This type of financing will save your company from experiencing insufficient funds.

-Unlike local bank loans, tow truck financing from private tow truck lenders has lower requirements and qualifications.
+Unlike local bank loans, tow truck financing from private tow truck lenders has lower requirements and qualifications to meet the specifications for roadside assistance.
 Also, its application process and approval only take a couple of days.

 As a result, funds to pay for your tow truck can be acquired almost immediately after approval.
 Pay your private party or dealer quickly so you can get to work and increase revenues.